 I know that sometimes it feels like telling your own story is too much work, especially when we are in an era of excessive publicity and the lines between personal branding and social media hype are increasingly being blurred.
 We are afraid we will be judged, and we may be inadequate.

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine as children do.
 We were born to make manifest the glory of God that is within us.
 It is not in some of us; it is in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.

 My dear intelligent lady, you are blessed immensely with gifts and talents.
 You have worked to develop competencies and skills.
 The world is waiting for your manifestation and God wants glory.
 Go ahead, blow your own horn…and when others want to add ‘good measure’ do not short-change yourself by saying “oh, that’s nothing”.
 Go…shine!

 About the writer

-Petra Aba Asamoah is Marketing Practitioner and author of “Sales 101, What Everyone Should Know About Sales”, her maiden book.
+Petra Aba Asamoah is a Marketing Practitioner and author of “Sales 101, What Everyone Should Know About Sales”, her maiden book.
 The book provides a guide for everyone who wants to be able to sell.
-She is a training consultant, teaches marketing on a part-time basis and keeps a blog – petraasamoah.com.
+She is a training consultant, teaches marketing on a part-time basis, and keeps a blog – petraasamoah.com.
 She is married and a mother of two lovely children.